-A road race will be organized over a distance of +/- 125 Km for males and over a distance of +/- 75 Km for females.
-The distance can be covered using laps (e.g. 10 laps of 7,5 Km for a race for female athletes.
-The cycling track of a triathlon completion could also be used.
+A road race will be organized over a distance of ~125 Km for men elite and over a distance of ~75 Km for women and men masters.
+The distance can be covered using laps (e.g. 10 laps of 7,5 Km for a race for women athletes).
+The cycling track of a triathlon completion can also be used.